bson/filtergen/README.md

 The resistors set the gain, so you can pick anything suitable for this.
 If in doubt, 1k is a fine value.
 If the other resistors start getting small, by all means step up to something bigger.

+The code is mostly reasonably well factored, but some of it is overly naive.
+The offseting and relocation of subcircuits needs work.
+It works by building a tree representing the circuit and then outputting it as a .SCH file.

 # Note